nathanramoscfa/etradebot/docs/source/running.rst

 2. Monitor the bot:

-    * The bot will automatically execute trades based on your strategy.
+    * The bot will automatically generate preview trades based on your strategy.
     * You can monitor the bot's activity through the console output.
     * If you encounter any errors or issues, refer to the console output and the :ref:`troubleshooting <troubleshooting>` section for more information.